MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Azure Site Recovery helps ensure business continuity by keeping business applications and workloads running during regional outages.

 Azure Site Recovery continuously replicates Azure VMs from a primary to a secondary region, ensuring functional copies in both locations.
-In the event of an outage in the primary region, your application or service fails over to using the VM instances replicated in the secondary region, minimizing potential disruption.
-When operations return to normal, your applications or services can fail back to VMs in the primary region.
+In the event of an outage in the primary region, the application or service fails over to using the VM instances replicated in the secondary region.
+This failover minimizes potential disruption.
+When operations return to normal, the applications or services can fail back to VMs in the primary region.

 Contoso will implement [Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview) for all production VMs used in mission-critical workloads, ensuring minimal disruption during an outage in the primary region.